 The ignition system consists of ignition coils, spark plug wires, spark plugs, pick-up coils, sensors, and control modules.
-Problems could cause misfires or no starts to occur.
+Problems may cause misfires or no starts.

 Hydraulic brake systems use the principles of hydraulics to amplify the driver's foot power to slow the vehicle.
 They use Department of Transportation (DOT) rated brake fluid.